viacheslavpleshkov/laravel-e-shop/readme.md

 1. Set your `STRIPE_SECRET` in your `.env` file
 1. Run this command `php artisan config:cache`
 1. Run this command `php artisan db:seed`
-1. Run this command `npm install`
+1. Run this command `yarn install`
-1. Run this command `npm run dev`
+1. Run this command `yarn run dev`
 1. Run this command `php artisan serve` or use Laravel Valet or Laravel Homestead
 1. Visit `localhost:8000` in your browser